U.K. investigates Amazon deal with food delivery firm

 "You might not think there is much competition between Deliveroo and Amazon right at present given Deliveroo is very focused on food delivery but that's too simplistic.
 Amazon wants to get any product to the customer fast and to 'own' the customer for everything they possibly want to buy in their life and every way they want it delivered."

-The investigation also comes as American authorities likewise are taking steps to reign in the growing power of large tech firms.
+American authorities are likewise taking steps to reign in the growing power of large tech firms.
 The U.S. Justice Department and the Federal Trade Commission are moving to investigate Google, Facebook, Amazon and Apple over their aggressive business practices.
 In the U.S. Congress, the House Judiciary Committee has announced an antitrust probe, promising "a top-to-bottom review of the market power held by giant tech platforms."

+In the U.K., observers have noted a change of direction at the CMA since Chair Andrew Tyrie took over last year.
+From the moment he started Tyrie has promised to play a crucial role in Britain's global competitiveness.

+But even so, the decisions this week marked a change of tone, if not direction.

+"The CMA's move comes as a surprise and suggests that the new regime is much more interventionalist than in the past," said Clive Black, the head of research at financial firm Shore Capital.
+"As well as the focus upon an investment as opposed to a total take-over, this move by the regulator may also spell a change of view around mega-tech and their expansion in the U.K."

-In Britain, authorities on Wednesday launched a "digital markets strategy," to respond to online platforms and to make the U.K. competition rules fit for the modern age.
-It says it will co-operate with authorities in other countries to "consider the need for new approaches."
+British authorities on Wednesday launched a "digital markets strategy," to respond to online platforms and to make the U.K. competition rules fit for the modern age.

 In the case of Amazon's deal, British authorities will be looking into whether Deliveroo's partnerships with grocers like the Co-Op might signal an intention to build food delivery services beyond the core Deliveroo model at the moment, which is the delivery of food-to-go from restaurants and cafes.
 Kar added that the watchdog would be looking at whether the investment Amazon made into Deliveroo would give the tech titan the right to determine strategy and investment.